Tony Evers

 Born and raised in Plymouth, Wisconsin, Evers was educated at the University of Wisconsin–Madison, eventually receiving a Ph.D.
 After working as a teacher for several years, he became a school administrator, serving as a principal, until he assumed the office of district superintendent.
 Evers first ran for Superintendent of Public Instruction in 1993 and again in 2001, losing both elections.
 Evers was instead appointed deputy superintendent, a position he served in from 2001 to 2009.
 In 2009, he ran for Superintendent of Public Instruction again, this time winning.
 He was reelected twice, in 2013 and 2017.

-On August 23, 2017, Evers announced his candidacy for governor of Wisconsin, challenging two-term Republican incumbent Scott Walker.
-Walker was seen as a vulnerable incumbent and had been criticized for his education policies.
-Evers won the Democratic primary in August 2018.
-Former state representative Mandela Barnes won the primary for the lieutenant governorship, becoming Evers's running mate.
-The pair defeated the Scott Walker-Rebecca Kleefisch ticket in the general election.
+In August 2017, Evers announced that he would run for governor of Wisconsin in the 2018 election.
+He won the crowded Democratic primary in August 2018, defeating ten other candidates with 41% of the vote.
+Incumbent Republican governor Scott Walker was seen as vulnerable and had been criticized for his education policies.
+Evers defeated Walker by a margin of 1.1% and was reelected by a larger margin of 3.4% in 2022, defeating Republican nominee Tim Michels.

-Evers was reelected as governor in the November 8, 2022, general election, defeating Republican challenger Tim Michels.
+Evers frequently uses the governor's veto power due to his opposition to much of the Republican-controlled Wisconsin Legislature's agenda.
+As governor of Wisconsin, his veto power is stronger than veto power in other U.S. states.
+He has used his veto power more frequently than any governor in Wisconsin history, and has used line-item veto power to change Republican-authored bills.
+In July 2025, Evers announced he would not seek reelection in 2026.

 Early life and career

-Evers was born in 1951 in Plymouth, Wisconsin, the son of Jean (Gorrow) and Raymond Evers, a physician.
+Evers was born on November 5, 1951, in Plymouth, Wisconsin, the son of Jean (Gorrow) and Raymond Evers, a physician.
 His first job was "as a kid, scraping mold off of cheese" in Plymouth.
 As a young adult, Evers worked as a caregiver in a nursing home.
 He attended Plymouth High School.
 He earned bachelor's (1973), master's (1976), and doctoral degrees (1986) in educational leadership from the University of Wisconsin–Madison.
 He began his professional career as a teacher and media coordinator in the Tomah school district.
 From 1979 to 1980 he was principal of Tomah Elementary School, and from 1980 to 1984 he was principal of Tomah High School.
 From 1984 to 1988 Evers was superintendent of the Oakfield school district, and from 1988 to 1992 he was superintendent of the Verona school district.
 From 1992 to 2001 he was administrator of the Cooperative Education Service Agency (CESA) in Oshkosh.

 Department of Public Instruction (2001–2019)

 Evers first ran for state superintendent, a nonpartisan post, in 1993 and was defeated by John Benson.
 In 2001, he ran again and finished third in the primary to Elizabeth Burmaster.
 After her election, Burmaster appointed Evers deputy superintendent, a position he held until Burmaster was appointed president of Nicolet College.
-Evers served as president of the Council of Chief State School Officers and from 2001 to 2009 was Wisconsin's Deputy Superintendent of Public Instruction.
+While serving as Burmaster's deputy, Evers served a term as president of the Council of Chief State School Officers.